ourcodingclub/ourcodingclub.github.io/_posts/2017-02-08-funandloops.md

 ```

 <center><img src="{{ site.baseurl }}/img/Pop_trend_panel.png" alt="Img" style="width: 1000px;"/></center>
-<p>Figure 2.
-Population trends of four bird species from 1970 to 2014 based on the Living Planet Index database.
-Data points represent raw data with a linear model fit and 95% confidence intervals.</p>

-<a name="loop"></a>

-### Loops

 That wasn't too bad, but you are still repeating lots of code, and here you have only 4 graphs to make - what if you had to make a graph like this for every species in the `LPI.UK` dataset?
 That would mean repeating the same code over 200 times.
 That will be very time consumming, and it's very easy to make mistakes when you are monotonously copying and pasting for hours.

-<b> You might be noticing a pattern in what we have been doing - for every species, we want R to make the same type of graph.
+You might be noticing a pattern in the above `ggplot()` commands - for every species, we want R to make the same type of graph.
 We can tell R to do exactly that using a loop!
-Loops are used for iterative actions, i.e. when for every species/year/some variable in your dataset, you want R to apply the same set of functions to it.</b>.

-<b>First we need to make a list of species - we will tell R to make a graph for every item in our list:</b>
+First we need to make a list of species - we will tell R to make a graph for every item in our list:

 ```r
 Sp_list <- list(house.sparrow, great.tit, corn.bunting, meadow.pipit)
 ```

-#### Writing the loop:
+Writing the loop:

 ```r
 for (i in 1:length(Sp_list)) {                                    # For every item along the length of Sp_list we want R to perform the following functions